 Wheels2Work supports people in Shropshire, Telford & Wrekin who need help with transport to be able to get to work because there are no other public transport options.
 We can't help everybody so you will need to meet certain criteria to qualify for help.
 You can contact us directly on 01743 237883 to discuss whether or not you will be eligible.

 We provide advice on transport options for getting to work, and we may be able to provide:

-- 50cc & 125cc scooter, electric bike and reconditioned bicycle loans at affordable rates (if you have a job, or the firm offer of a job)
+- 50cc & 110cc scooter or an electric bike loan on a short-term loan at affordable rates (if you have a job, or the firm offer of a job)

 Our scheme now helps around 200 people each year to find or stay in work, helping businesses in the county to recruit and retain staff.